I’m teaching myself to be more violent. Both for my success and a greater sense of world peace.

-Some of the beggars allowed me to touch them and I took great care in holding each of their hands.
+Some of the beggars allowed me to touch them.
+I took great care in holding each of their hands.
 When the eldest began to cry, I believed it a result of the kindness I’d showed him.
 Though, after several hours, I felt a curious change in spirit.
-The smell of the beggars began to put me off and, soon enough, I was repulsed by them.
+The smell of the beggars put me off and, soon enough, I was repulsed by them.

 “You’re still here?” she said to me.
 “And how sick and ordinary you appear.”

 “I always thought of myself as ordinary.
 But sick?”
 I held the back of my hand to my forehead and felt no fever.
 “I suppose I feel different now than when I arrived.”

 “Tell me… What is the reason for your visit?”
 The sister glared at me.
 Her colleagues looked up with equal suspicion.

 I recounted my childhood and travels from the West, shared my experience at the ashram, and then, with some reservation, relayed the truth of my first murder.

 The sister looked at me in awe.
 “You came here in a haze of spiritual bliss.
 That is why I compared you to the Saint Teresa.
 She looked the same, nearly always, until late in the night when she fell into a state of utter hatred for mankind.”

 The sister told me that, much like the great Bapu, Mother Teresa spent the early years of her life engulfed in a fire of spiritual servitude.
 On the night of her thirty-fifth birthday, the Saint Teresa grew weary and neared death.
 She was saved only as the skies opened up and the voice of God descended to her ear.